mwiens91/mario-64-rivals/README.md

 # Mario 64 Rivals

-Mario 64 Rivals is an open-source web application written by Matt Wiens for competing against your best friends (dawww :heart:) in Mario 64.
+Mario 64 Rivals is an open-source web application for competing against your best friends (dawww :heart:) in Mario 64.
 While you're free to host your own instance of it, I'm hosting mine at [mario64rivals.ca](https://mario64rivals.ca) (come and have a look!).

 ## Tech stack